 It is served with a large condiment platter of fresh crisp vegetables and herbs including bean sprouts, Thai basil, cilantro, mint, sliced jalepeno peppers and a whole lot of lime wedges.
 The condiment platter is passed so each guest can make up their own bowl, heaping it full of these delightful textures and flavors.

 Dishes of fish sauce and hot Asian chili sauce are also passed for the guests to add to their taste.
 This is how it is served at the Chinoise Cafe in Issaquah, WA Yum!

 I like to squeeze on lots of lime, push those fresh herbs and veggies down into that yummy broth with my chopsticks letting those flavors steep and meld together before I gobble it down.
 Then, when there is nothing left but broth I pick my bowl up and slurp down that delicious broth!
 Yum 🙂

-- 2½ quarts beef broth, preferably fresh made or canned
+- 2 1/2 quarts beef broth, preferably freshly made

 - 3 tablespoons Vietnamese fish sauce